 Maybe it’s fine to drive yourself by force of will if it’s really important and it’s temporary, but if you try to build a career around that… things can go badly.

-The following are excerpts from interviews with people whose work we respect and who would like to remain anonymous.
+The following are excerpts from interviews with people whose work we respect and whose answers we offered to publish without attribution.
 This means that these quotes don’t represent the views of 80,000 Hours, and indeed in some cases, individual pieces of advice explicitly contradict our own.
 Nonetheless, we think it’s valuable to showcase the range of views on difficult topics where reasonable people might disagree.

 The advice is particularly targeted at people whose approach to doing good aligns with the values of the effective altruism (EA) community, but we expect much of it is more broadly useful.